Ladera Heights, California

-Ladera Heights is a community and unincorporated area in Los Angeles County, California.
+Ladera Heights is an unincorporated community and census-designated place in Los Angeles County, California, United States.
 The population was 6,634 at the 2020 census.
-Culver City lies to its west, the Baldwin Hills neighborhood to its north, the View Park-Windsor Hills community to its east, the Westchester neighborhood to its south and southwest and the city of Inglewood to its southeast.
-With an average household income of $132,824, Ladera Heights ranks third amongst the ten wealthiest Black communities in the United States.
+Culver City lies to its west, the Baldwin Hills neighborhood to its north, the View Park–Windsor Hills community to its east, the Westchester neighborhood to its south and southwest and the city of Inglewood to its southeast.
+With an average household income of $132,824, Ladera Heights ranks third amongst the ten wealthiest majority-Black communities in the United States.

 History

 Ladera Heights originated in the late 1940s with the development of "Old Ladera".
 In the 1960s, custom homes were built in "New Ladera".
 Prominent architect builders included Valentine and Gallant.
 Robert Earl, who designed many of the Valentine homes, went on to build large multimillion-dollar estates throughout Southern California and in other countries.
 Neighboring Fox Hills contained a golf course with rolling hills that backed up to Wooster Avenue.
 Valentine built Robert Earl designed homes on Wooster overlooking the Fox Hills golf course.
-Years later, Donald Trump asked Earl to design estate homes with panoramic views of his Palos Verdes golf course.

 Baseball player Frank Robinson and other sports players began moving to Ladera Heights in the early 1970s.
 Many celebrities have lived in Ladera Heights over the years, including Peter Vidmar, Vanessa Williams, Chris Darden, Chris Strait, Lisa Leslie, Olympia Scott, Ken Norton, Arron Afflalo, Tyler, The Creator, Michael Cooper and Byron Scott.

 Ladera Heights is known as a residence for affluent African Americans.

-Retail

-Ladera Heights Shopping Center (at the northwest side of the junction of La Tijera, La Cienega, and Centinela boulevards) hosted a Henshey's Department Store from 1966 to 1990 and what was popularly known as Magic Johnson Starbucks, a Starbucks owned by Magic Johnson from 1998 to 2018.
-The center is currently anchored by Ross Dress for Less and a Ralphs supermarket.